emmanuelnanaduodu99/docusight-ai/README.md

-# Mistral OCR App
+# DocuSight AI

-The **Mistral OCR App** is a Streamlit-based web application that leverages the [Mistral OCR API](https://docs.mistralai.com/) to extract text from both PDF documents and images.
+The **DocuSight OCR App** is a Streamlit-based web application that leverages the [Mistral OCR API](https://docs.mistralai.com/) to extract text from both PDF documents and images.
 Users can either provide a URL or upload a local file.
 The app displays the original document (or image) in a preview alongside the extracted OCR results and offers a seamless download option—all without refreshing the page.

 ### 🚀 Try the Mistral OCR App Live!